Davidvandijcke/science_skepticism_nature_hb/README.md

 # Science Skepticism Reduces Compliance with COVID-19 Shelter-in-Place Policies
 Stata and R code to reproduce the main results in the paper.

-To reproduce the results from the main paper and the Supplementary Information, open the Corona.Rproj R Project and run the 00_master.R script.
-A working installation of Stata is required.
+To reproduce the results from the main paper and the Supplementary Information, download the full repository from openICPSR, open the Corona.Rproj R Project and run the 00_master.R script.
+Working installations of Stata and R are required.

 The various R and Stata scripts are described below.